 Patients should be taught long-term management of bowel dysfunction so that they can cope with it properly.
 They should know how to safely use assistive devices for intestinal emptying and understand effective techniques for bowel evacuation, digital stimulation and the use of rectal suppositories.
 They should also be informed about the prevention of complications related to the intestine, such as chronic constipation, hemorrhoids and fecal impaction, etc. It is important to create good bathroom habits.

-The abdominal massage belt MOWOOT can be part of an effective bowel management program.
-As demonstrated by clinical studies, the automated abdominal massage provided by this device facilitates intestinal transit and relieves constipation.
+The medical device MOWOOT can be part of an effective bowel management program.
+As demonstrated by clinical studies, the intestinal therapy of Mowoot, inspired by the abdominal massage facilitates intestinal transit and relieves constipation.

 (1) PM Faaborg et al. Gastroenterol Res Pract 2013, 365037.